Is Mozilla VPN Worth It?

 |---|---|---|

-| Annual | $4.99/month | Best value — saves you $60/year |
+| Annual | $4.99/month | Best value — save 50% over monthly |

-| Monthly | $9.99/month | Short-term use or testing it out |
+| Monthly | $9.99/month | Short-term users who want flexibility |

 Is Mozilla VPN Worth the Price?

-Here’s my honest take on the value.
+Here’s my honest take after paying for it myself.

 Mozilla VPN’s pricing is considered affordable compared to other VPNs like ExpressVPN.
 But it’s not the cheapest option out there.